 We stayed at the 5* Memmo Principe Real with Smith Hotels and can confirm it was absolutely dreamy.
-You can read our full review over on their site but we wouldn’t have changed a thing and would def recommend staying in the Principe Real area.
+You can read our full review here but we wouldn’t have changed a thing and would def recommend staying in the Principe Real area.
 It’s ideally located to explore the small city and home to boutique shops, must visit restaurants, parks and bars – so no need to venture far to be right in the thick of it.

 Keen to delve right into the action we dumped our bags and headed straight to Timeout Market.
 Yep, that’s right, Lisbon’s version of the magazine have curated this mega food hall filled to the brim with their very favourite restaurants and food traders.
 We wanted to keep things traditional so tucked into a warming bowl of salt cod, rice and mussels and a glass of sweet Portuguese wine.
 Be warned – it can take a while to nab a seat, especially if you’re in a big group.

 In fact it will come as no surprise that food played a huge role in our weekend away!
 Our must visit restaurant recommendation has to go to A. Cevicheria.
 Whilst you’re waiting for a table to become available, sip on their legendary pisco sours and get chatting to the locals.
 The interior is pretty spesh with a giant octopus taking pride of place hanging from the middle of the ceiling.
 Food focuses on Peruvian favourite ceviche, but with a Portuguese twist.